 Become a volunteer mentor and share your knowledge and passion to celebrate Indigenous community and tradition.

 Our mentors come from diverse backgrounds and lived experiences, and have a range of knowledge on traditional teachings and cultural connection.
-Our mentors:
+Our mentors are:

-- Are keen to connect with Indigenous community, culture and tradition and serve as positive role models for Indigenous girls
+- Young adult women (often university or college students) self-identified as Indigenous keen to connect with Indigenous community, culture and tradition and serve as positive role models for Indigenous girls

 “This is an absolutely necessary program to build confidence, leadership and life skills in Indigenous girls.”